 To unlock your application for editing, click the Withdraw button to change its status to Withdrawn and make it editable.
 Only eGC1 owners, users with assigned read/write access, or reviewers with the Global Editor role can withdraw an eGC1.

-After you make your changes and re-complete the eGC1, it will continue routing where it stopped when you withdrew the application.
+After you make your changes and re-route the eGC1, it will continue routing where it stopped when you withdrew the application.
 Thus, people who already approved the eGC1 do not need to approve it again.

 Depending on the significance of the changes made, you may want to use the Add Approver feature to add them to the flow a second time, so they can approve the changes.
 Check with your unit for guidance.